pellepelster/solidblocks/doc/content/development/_index.md

 ```

 For code where it is not feasible to inject a local webserver (e.g. code running on a cloud provider in cloud-init) AWS S3 is used as a webserver because it is easily scriptable.
+Tests that make uses of cloud VM instances are expected to create a temporary `ssh_config` for a host named `test` that can be used to log into the created machine of the currently running test via `ssh -F <path>/ssh_config test`, see for example `testbeds/hetzner/ssh-config/ssh_config.template`

 ## Secrets